pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* activate - set `activated` to true, run all nodes in params array and run body node.
-* addReference - no-op
+* addReference - stub
+* assignExpression - add expression to node's assigned expressions
 * gatherPossibleValues - add self to values Set
 * getName - return the node's name property
+* hasEffectsWhenMutated - return node's `included` value
 * initialiseChildren - If the node has an id: set node's name to id's name, add id to parent scope, and initialize the id node.
+Then, call `Function.initialiseChildren`
+* initialiseNode - create a new set, saved as `assignedExpressions`, initialized with node as value
-* render - if tree shaking and not activated, remove the node
+* render - if tree shaking and not `included`, remove the node.
+Otherwise, render
-* run - If the node is a child of an `ExportDefaultDeclaration`, run the node

 ### FunctionExpression